bmathnguyen/bmathnguyen.github.io/about.md

 I'm building a comprehensive notes for Olympiad maths enthusiasts, with the aim of helping students with summarizing their studies, as there are many fields in olympiad maths.
 I'm planning to share the source code later on my [Github](https://github.com/bmathnguyen) and [Blog](https://bmathnguyen.github.io/)
 ### CS
-I am studying 2 courses on Coursera, namely Cryptography 1 by Stanford University and the first course in Machine Learning series by DeepLearning.AI

-I am also interested in quant finance but I'm still exploring the field.
+I am still exploring the world of CS.
+Right now, I'm interested in AI and functional programming.

 ## Teaching

 I love teaching and sharing knowledge.
 I was the main instructor at the GART Robotics Camp 2023, teaching VEX IQ and Scratch.